CIII-DT: Transmitters

 In 1986, the CRTC approved the relocation of the Cottam transmitter to Stevenson.
 Some time after this, the callsign CIII-TV-22 from the now-defunct Uxbridge transmitter were reassigned to the Stevenson transmitter, which then was activated in November 1988.
 The transmitter is located southwest of Wheatley, between Wheatley and Leamington, but its signal is aimed northeast (towards Chatham–Kent), and barely reaches Windsor and Detroit – presumably to protect the Detroit stations.
 In the early 1990s, additional transmitters were added to expand Global's footprint in Ontario.

 The Uxbridge transmitter was Canada's most powerful UHF transmitter, operating at the maximum allowable power of 5 megawatts.
-It shut down in 1988, replaced by CIII-TV-41, broadcasting from the CN Tower in Toronto.
-For all intents and purposes, given that the station has always been based in Toronto, this was CIII's main transmitter and Global's flagship even before the station officially moved its licence to Toronto in 2009.
+In 1986, Global won approval to move the Uxbridge transmitter to channel 41 in Toronto proper under the new calls CIII-TV-41, broadcasting from the CN Tower.
+The Toronto transmitter was activated on October 22, 1988.
+A month later, the Uxbridge transmitter dropped regular programming, remaining online to promote its successor on channel 41 until it was deactivated on December 31.
+For all intents and purposes, given that the station has always been based in (Metro) Toronto, this was CIII's main transmitter and Global's flagship long before the station officially moved its licence to Toronto in 2009.
 This was the case with the Uxbridge transmitter as well.
-Starting in 2008, CIII began sending its signal to the Toronto transmitter first, since the Paris transmitter did not yet have digital capability.
+Starting in 2008, a year before the licence moved to Toronto, CIII began sending its signal to the Toronto transmitter first, since the Paris transmitter did not yet have digital capability.

 Other transmitters were gradually introduced, including (launch dates in parentheses):